 6. Look for patterns in your own thinking and behaviours

 In the same way, when you give (or are about to give) advice, look for patterns in your own behaviour.
 Ask yourself: "How come I, as the mentor, keep ending up in a situation where I feel compelled to give advice?
-How can I change this pattern?
-What can I do to develop my approach and my skills to be more effective?"
+How can I change this pattern?"